 We're always running ahead.
 So we currently, I think I've got a trial in three weeks.
 I'm prepping that today.
 I'm getting my exhibits together today.
 I'm looking at the case law today.
 We're not waiting until the day before and running around doing a bunch of stuff.

-So, having these tools have allowed us to be super, super proactive, where we're basically doing everything in it well in advance of when we actually need it so we don't really have this need for these crunch time meetings because if something needs to be done, it doesn't need to be done right away because we're kind of ahead.
+Having these tools have allowed us to be super, super proactive, where we're basically doing everything in it well in advance of when we actually need it so we don't really have this need for these crunch time meetings because if something needs to be done, it doesn't need to be done right away because we're kind of ahead.

 Okay, that makes sense.